China rules out SARS in mystery viral pneumonia outbreak

 The infection was first reported last week in Wuhan, a central Chinese city with a population of over 11 million — leading to online speculation about a resurgence of the highly contagious SARS virus.

-“We have excluded several hypotheses, in particular, the fact that it is a flu, the avian flu, an adenovirus, respiratory syndrome severe acute (SARS) or Middle East Respiratory Syndrome (MERS),” the Wuhan health commission said.
+“We have excluded several hypotheses, in particular the fact that it is a flu, an avian flu, an adenovirus, respiratory syndrome severe acute (SARS) or Middle East Respiratory Syndrome (MERS),” the Wuhan health commission said.

 Wuhan police on Wednesday said they had punished eight people for “publishing or forwarding false information on the internet without verification.”